Risk Assessments

 • Use established procedures where there is a genuine concern or dispute

-• Inform the club or event organisers of relevant medical information
+• Inform the GST of relevant medical information

 • Ensure that the participant wears suitable clothing and has appropriate food and drink